Home memoriam Orchard Marketplace Intensive

 Holistic orcharding involves a wide breadth of knowledge and timeliness, yet one fact stands clear – we can have beautiful fruit grown without chemical intervention.
 Regenerative agriculture thrives when we have fun and get people involved with growing healthy food in the places where we each live.
 This course points the way for all orchardists to meet their unique site challenges.
 Our time together ends with a rambunctious wassail sure to kindle those hopes of offering the good fruit to one's own family and community.

-Todd will lead participants in a walk through the orchard season.
-He will discuss the key role understory management and soil health plays in an organic orchard, and look at varietal and rootstock choices.
-Tree planting, pruning, grafting, branch training, and trunk protection will be woven into our time together along with a look at righteous equipment for the small-scale orchard.
-Todd will also identify insect and disease dynamics from a holistic perspective aimed at achieving maximum diversity, pointing out a few of the culprits and beneficial allies on hand around bloom time.
-Saturday evening includes a special farm to table four course meal paired with regional ciders and lots of good fellowship with other apple lovers.
+Participants will review the orchard season.
+We will discuss the key role understory management and soil health plays in a biological orchard, and look at varietal and rootstock choices.
+Pruning, grafting, branch training, and trunk protection will be woven into our time together along with a look at righteous equipment for small-scale orchards.
+Insect and disease dynamics will be reviewed from a holistic perspective aimed at achieving maximum diversity, pointing out a few of the culprits and beneficial allies on hand.
+Check out this past syllabus for fuller detail.

 a view of Lost Nation Orchard in bloom